-Home baking insurance
+Home baker insurance

 Easy, adaptable, instant.
 Cover for all home baking businesses that are on the rise.

 Whether you're baking baguettes or perfecting pastries, chances are you'll face a number of common business risks.
 Public liability's a must if you're dashing around delivering your baked goods to customers - and if you employ anyone, you'll need to think about employers' liability too.

 10% of home bakers paid £5 a month or less for their Superscript business insurance between July and September 2022.

 - Choose from £1m, £2m, or £5m public liability cover

 - Add employers' liability if you have any staff

 - Get equipment or personal accident cover (if you need them)

 - Monthly subscription with absolutely no annual contracts

 - Change or cancel any time with no fees